leandroacostag/lilo_de_challenge/README.md

 ### Boosting Logic

-When `user_id` is provided, we fetch their purchase history and apply multipliers:
+When `user_id` is provided, I fetch their purchase history and apply multipliers:

 | Orders | Boost | Rationale |
 |--------|-------|-----------|